MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/storage-spaces-states.md

 ### Disk health state: Warning

-A physical disk in the Warning state can read and write data successfully, but has an issue.
+A physical disk in the Warning state can read and write data successfully but has an issue.

 |Operational state    |Description|
 |---------            |---------          |